blockstrap/framework/README.md

 ![Wallet Screen-Shot](docs/img/dashboard.jpg)

+__No private keys are stored or transmitted anywhere as they are only ever generated inline at the moment of transaction.__

+__Public information is stored within the device using HTML5 localStorage so unavailable in private modes.__

 We suggest that you read our [documentation](#) for more information and instructions on how to get started.

 -----